RhizomaticRobin/dinov3_ros/README.md

-# dinov3_ros: DINOv3-based ROS 2 package for vision tasks
+# dinov3_ros: DINOv3-based ROS 2 package for vision tasks (TensorRT version)

 This repository provides ROS 2 nodes for performing multiple vision tasks—such as object detection, semantic segmentation, and depth estimation—using Meta’s [DINOv3](https://github.com/facebookresearch/dinov3) as the backbone.
 A key advantage of this approach is that the DINOv3 backbone features are computed only once (the most computationally demanding step), and these shared features are then reused by lightweight task-specific heads.
 This design significantly reduces redundant computation and makes multi-task inference more efficient.
+In this version of the repo, the inference is performed using TensorRT.

 ## Table of Contents